• Skip to primary navigation

 Guajillo chili powder is a popular ingredient in Mexican cuisine, known for its medium heat and rich, fruity flavor.

-However, if you cannot find guajillo chili powder or need a substitute with a similar taste profile, there are several alternatives to consider.
+However, if you cannot find guajillo chili powder or need a substitute with a similar taste profile, there are several alternatives to consider - including egg replacement ideas for meatballs.

 SubstituteKey CharacteristicsProper Ratio